Tallinn Lasnamae Russian School

-Tallinn Lasnamae Russian School (Estonian: Tallinna Lasnamäe Vene Gümnaasium) is a public school in Tallinn, Estonia established in 1981, it was first named school No 48 and opened its doors to 889 students.
+Tallinn Lasnamäe Russian Gymnasium (Estonian: Tallinna Lasnamäe Vene Gümnaasium) is a public school in Tallinn, Estonia.
+Established in 1981, it was first named school No 48 and opened its doors to 889 students.

-School's first director was Irina Ivanovna Opekina.
+The school's first director was Irina Ivanovna Opekina.

-In 2011 - 2013 the school participated in international cultural project "Comenius" (Speaking…..of culture – Kultuuridest rääkimine).
+From 2011 to 2013, the school participated in the international cultural project "Comenius" (Speaking…..of culture – Kultuuridest rääkimine).

 In 2013 the school passed the government check, the results were good.

 Top Schools in Estonia

 The school scored 60.3 points in the ranking of Top Schools in Estonia in 2010.